-Funded by the Interreg Europe policy learning programme, the goal of the GRESS project is to analyse the green economy framework in Europe, pointing out critical aspects and opportunities for SMEs and start-ups in the five territories covered by the initiative.
-In particular, the project fosters international policy-learning activities in order to strengthen policies' effectiveness in supporting the development and competitiveness of startups and SMEs in the green economy.
-The five public authorities participating in the project will explore good practices of supporting tools and strategies for green and blue companies in the partner countries (Norway, Greece, Poland, Italy and Bulgaria), with the ambition to try to replicate them in their regional contexts.
-As final outcome, the partners will improve five local policy instruments through new measures and services that will lead to more incentives and access to support by green SMEs, higher attractivity of the green economy sector - especially to young startuppers - and increased participation of green products and services in public procurements.
+While there are many good practice examples in Europe that build the capacity of green and blue companies, unfortunately not many of these examples are replicated in other regions and remain unexploited, without the potential multiplier effects that could be generated.
+To address this policy sharing gap, GRESS fosters international policy-learning activities to reinforce the role that the exchange of experiences and the mutual learning process can have on strengthening the effectiveness of other territories' policies in supporting the development and competitiveness of start-ups and SMEs in the green economy.
+As such, the Study provides the baseline for the five public authorities participating in GRESS to exchange good practices of supporting tools and strategies in the partner territories with the ambition to try to replicate or adapt them in their own regional contexts.
+As a final outcome, the partners have committed to improving five local policy instruments with new measures and services that will lead to more incentives and improve access to support by green SMEs, higher attractivity of the green economy sector - especially for young start-up entrepreneurs - and increased participation of green products and services in public procurements.